 Currently, you cannot modify your listing directly.
 However, you can change your listing by first canceling it and then creating another listing with new parameters.

-In this section, we will show you how to perform the tasks of viewing, canceling and changing your Reserved Instance Marketplace listings, using the AWS Management Console (the Amazon EC2 console), the Amazon EC2 CLI, and the Amazon EC2 API.
+In this section, we will show you how to perform the tasks of viewing, canceling and changing your Reserved Instance Marketplace listings, using the console, the CLI, and the API.